trailofbits/testing-handbook/content/docs/fuzzing/techniques/01-writing-harnesses.md

 The above technique discussed in this section is also discussed in the [Google documentation for libFuzzer](https://github.com/google/fuzzing/blob/master/docs/split-inputs.md).

 A more advanced use case is structured fuzzing, as  highlighted in the following pro tip.
-Generally, structured fuzzing requires more setup, but allows for improved fuzzing performance because mutations can not render inputs unparsable.
+Generally, structured fuzzing requires more setup, but allows for improved fuzzing performance because mutations can not render inputs unparsable. <!-- revise this with a structured fuzzing sections -->

 {{< hint info >}}
 PRO TIP: If we generalize the idea above, we conclude that we often want some sort of data format.
 In the above case, the format is simple.
 We expect two integers in an 8-byte array.
 A more complex format could allow arbitrary data to be encoded.